tophat/sanity-runner/client/README.md

 # sanity-runner (client)

-The sanity-runner binary takes a te
+The sanity-runner client takes a suite of test files and distributes them to a different instance of the sanity-runner lambda function.

 ## Usage
 ```